 ULCC is an acronym given to Ultra-Low-Cost Carriers, a whole new way of flying in Canada and North America.

 ULCCs are an answer to customers wanting to pay less money on everyday ticket prices.
 However, ULCCs reach these low prices by stripping away some of the features included on regular flights.

-Maybe you’re one of those frequent fliers who would like to pay less in your everyday flights — after all, having to pay $1,000 for every flight adds up pretty quickly.
+Maybe you’re one of those frequent fliers who would like to pay less for your every day flights — after all, having to pay $1,000 for every flight adds up pretty quickly.

 Flair Airlines: One Of The First ULCCs In Canada

-Flair Airlines is one of the first airlines that started offering Ultra-Low-Cost fares and essentially opened the ULCC market in Canada.
+Flair Airlines is one of the first airlines to offer Ultra-Low-Cost fares and essentially opened the ULCC market in Canada.
 It’s based in Edmonton, Alberta, with its main hub in the Edmonton International Airport.
-It currently only offers domestic flights in Canada with 11 destinations in total.
+It currently only offers domestic flights in Canada, with 11 destinations in total.

 Flair Airlines doesn’t belong to a bigger airline in the way that Swoop Airlines belongs to Westjet.
 It’s a privately owned company that started operations way back in 2005 as Flair Air, later providing cargo and passenger services between Cuba and Canada on behalf of Cubana.

 It wasn’t until 2017 that Flair Air bought the discount travel company NewLeaf and rebranded itself as Flair Airlines.
 Flair had been the operator of NewLeaf’s flights until the deal was made and most of the staff was transferred to Flair as both companies merged.

 Flair Airlines offers really cheap flights to some of the most popular cities and destinations in Canada.
 Here is a list of the 11 destinations they fly to:

 |Abbotsford||Abbotsford International Airport (YXX)|